xakz/after-dark/index.md

       </tr>
       <tr>
         <td><a href="#modification-dating">Modification Dating</a></td>
         <td>Surface recently updated content to users and crawlers, allowing them to understand when a post or page was was last modified.
-Recently updated posts will be flagged as modified, and visually lifted upwards in chronological listings.</td>
+Recently updated posts will be flagged as modified and visually lifted upwards in chronological listings.</td>
       </tr>
       <tr>
         <td><a href="#syntax-highlighting">Syntax Highlighting</a></td>